peterashwell/peterashwell.github.io/projects.md

 </a>
 <p>Basil is a backend as a service that aims to make web development better by providing typical web application requirements such as login, file uploading, and permissions, as interfaced components that can link to both the backend and frontend of your application.</p>
 <p>I was selected to pitch Basil as a finalist at the USYD <a href="http://sydney.edu.au/business/genesis">Genesis business plan competition</a> in 2013 using <a href="https://docs.google.com/presentation/d/1qvK_DkQNHDPEPnQEfzBCNRcQYrxYQczjk0oZCzjtjXU/edit#slide=id.g10ee3a0fc_20">this slide deck</a>.</p>
-<p>I spent a lot of time learning about CORS, thrift, ORMs, and designing the platform but have not had time to get to version 1 (preferring other projects).</p>
+<p>I spent a lot of time learning about CORS, thrift, ORMs, designing the platform, and prototyping a first version in python, but have not had time to get to version 1 (preferring other projects).
+This is a big one.</p>
 <p>There is an absurd amount of replicated code in the world.
-A quick examination of any popular set of applications or websites reveals that they are all offering very similar functionality, and yet the code providing the functionality is virgin.
+A quick examination of any popular set of applications or websites reveals that they are all offering very similar functionality, and yet the code is virgin.
 Login, logout, linking social accounts, uploading and viewing images and files, permissions systems, search functions, and so on.</p>
 <p>Proof of the problem is in the popularity of the various services and tools that attempt to provide such usefulness out of the box.
 Rails is probably the best for attempting to address the problem, but the quality of Gems in functionality and security is not always good.
-Parse, AppBuddy, Firebase and many others attempted to address the same problem for mobile companies, where the narrow requirements found in across apps makes the issue of duplication even more painfully obvious.
+On the Saas side there is Parse, AppBuddy, Firebase and many others, targeting mobile apps in particular, where the narrow requirements found across apps makes the issue of code duplication even more painfully obvious.
 These companies have done well (I believe they've all been sold to various BigCorps now), but they lack appeal in building business applications.
 They don't guarantee they won't shut down one day (like FireBase, Parse soon), may own your data, and it's not easy to extend their functionality in your own backend.</p>
 <p>Basil aims to combine the strengths of these two approaches and mitigate the weaknesses.
 It is a software package, available for free, with minimal configuration, and available as a thrift service to your application.
 When you are ready to scale, you can export the service with one click to the cloud.</p>

 <h1>Harvest</h1>